domschrei/mallob/README.md

 Mallob can be extended in the following ways:

 * New options to the application (or a subsystem thereof) can be added in `src/optionslist.hpp`.
-* To add a new SAT solver to be used in a SAT solver engine, implement the interface `PortfolioSolverInterface` (see `src/app/sat/hordesat/solvers/portfolio_solver_interface.hpp`); you can use the existing implementation for `Lingeling` (`lingeling.cpp`) and adapt it to your solver.
-Then add your solver to the portfolio initialization in `src/app/sat/hordesat/horde.cpp`.
+* To add a new SAT solver to be used in a SAT solver engine, do the following:
-* To implement a different kind of SAT solving engine, instead of directly inheriting from `Job`, a subclass of `BaseSatJob` (see `src/app/sat/base_sat_job.hpp`) can be created that already incorporates a kind of clause sharing.
-Take a look at an implementation such as `ForkedSatJob` to see how the interface can be used.
+    - Add a subclass of `PortfolioSolverInterface`.
+(You can use the existing implementation for any of the existing solvers and adapt it to your solver.)
+    - Add your solver to the portfolio initialization in `src/app/sat/hordesat/horde.cpp`.
-* To extend Mallob by adding another kind of job solving engine (like combinatorial search, planning, SMT, ...), a subclass of `Job` (see `src/app/job.hpp`) must be created and an additional case must be added to `JobDatabase::createJob` (see `src/data/job_database.cpp`).
-To make the job database acknowledge what kind of job is introduced in a program run with several kinds of jobs, the `JobDescription` structure should be extended by a corresponding flag (and be on either end of the serialization so that it can be read directly).
-Finally, the `Client` class must be extended to read and introduce this new kind of jobs.
+* To extend Mallob by adding another kind of job solving engine (like combinatorial search, planning, SMT, ...), do the following:
+    - Extend the enumeration `JobDescription::Application` by a corresponding item.
+    - In `JobReader::read`, add a parser for your application.
+    - In `JobFileAdapter::handleNewJob`, add a new case for the `application` field in JSON files.
+    - Create a subclass of `Job` (see `src/app/job.hpp`) and implement all pure virtual methods.
+    - Add an additional case to `JobDatabase::createJob`.
+* To add a unit test, create a class `test_*.cpp` in `src/test` and then add the test case to the bottom of `CMakeLists.txt`.
+* To add a system test, consult the files `scripts/systest_commons.sh` and/or `scripts/systest.sh`.

 <hr/>